 Galapagos – Ecuador

-Home to the staggering biodiversity that inspired Charles Darwin’s theory of evolution, this far-flung Pacific archipelago easily claims some of the most exciting scuba diving on Planet Earth.
-Here, ocean giants like manta rays and whale sharks swim alongside seals and sea lions, schooling pelagic sharks like hammerheads, and rare endemic species including marine iguanas and Galapagos green sea turtles - a subspecies seen nowhere else in the world.
+Home to the staggering biodiversity that inspired Charles Darwin’s theory of evolution, the far-flung Galapagos Archipelago easily claims some of the most exciting scuba diving on Planet Earth.
+Here, ocean giants like manta rays and whale sharks swim alongside seals and sea lions, schooling pelagic sharks like hammerheads, and rare endemic species including marine iguanas and Galapagos green sea turtles – a subspecies seen nowhere else in the world.

 Head to Quinta Playa on Isabela Island for the highest number of turtle sightings, as well as lovely volcanic scenery that meets sparkling white sand beaches and calm lagoons ideal for snorkelling.
 True turtle enthusiasts might also enjoy Isabela Island’s colonies of giant tortoises.
 These enormous endemic creatures can grow to staggering sizes and live for more than a century.